- Recognize safe procedures for arrival and departure.

 - Evaluate procedures for pickup and drop-off for safety.

 - Discuss with school-age children how to travel safely to and from the program.

 School-age children will come to and leave your program in many different ways, and transportation-related injuries are a very real risk for school-age children.
 It is important to prepare for walkers, bus riders, bike riders, and those who are dropped off by car.
-For all these, knowing and observing traffic safety rules are the first steps in preventing accidents.
+For all these, knowing and observing traffic safety rules is the first step in preventing accidents.
 It is also important to know specific policies about how school-age children arrive and depart from your facility.